zumaad/Runescape-investment-tracker/README.md

 The tiem you first bought it is displayed along with the current time and the time that items buy limit refreshes so that you can buy the full quantity again.

-## Quick overview of running and configuring the app.
+## overview of running and configuring the app.

 adding your custom list of items:Go to staticvars.py and you will find a map of item intials and their buy limit.
 Update this however you want.The item initials in this map is how you will refer to the items when you update items.